Malcolm X and Dr. Betty Shabazz Memorial and Educational Center

 The Malcolm X and Dr. Betty Shabazz Memorial and Educational Center, also called the Shabazz Center, is a memorial to Malcolm X and Betty Shabazz located at 3940 Broadway and West 165th Street in the Washington Heights neighborhood of Manhattan, New York City.
-The building which once housed the Audubon Ballroom, where Malcolm X was assassinated on February 21, 1965.
+The building once housed the Audubon Ballroom, where Malcolm X was assassinated on February 21, 1965.
 It opened on May 19, 2005, the 80th anniversary of Malcolm X's birth.

 The center is home to documents related to Malcolm X and Betty Shabazz.
 The center is decorated with a 63-foot (19-meter) mural depicting the life of Malcolm X and a life-size bronze statue of the human rights activist.
 It includes six interactive kiosks that provide information about the lives of Malcolm X and Betty Shabazz.
 The kiosks were developed by Columbia University's Digital Knowledge Ventures and Professor Manning Marable of the university's African American Studies department.